Macular hypoplasia

 | FOXC1 | 6p25 | Axenfeld-Rieger syndrome type 3 |

 Clinical diagnosis is easy by confirming iris defects with slit-lamp microscopy.
-The diagnostic criteria established by the Ministry of Health, Labour and Welfare research group are classified into the following categories1):
+The diagnostic criteria established by the Ministry of Health, Labour and Welfare research group are classified into the following categories1).

 Severity classification is based on corrected visual acuity and visual field constriction1).